 Some SQL database engines provide non-standard "hint" mechanisms which can be used to give the query optimizer clues about what indices it should use for a particular statement.
 The INDEX BY clause of SQLite is not a hinting mechanism and it should not be used as such.
 The INDEXED BY clause does not give the optimizer hints about which index to use; it gives the optimizer a requirement of which index to use.
 If the query optimizer is unable to use the index specified by the INDEX BY clause, then the query will fail with an error.

 The INDEXED BY clause is not intended for use in tuning the performance of a query.
 The intent of the INDEXED BY clause is to raise a run-time error if a schema change, such as dropping or creating an index, causes the query plan for a time-sensitive query to change.
 The INDEXED BY clause is designed to help detect undesirable query plan changes during regression testing.
-Developers are admonished to omit all use of INDEXED BY during application design, implementation, testing, and tuning.
+Application developers are admonished to omit all use of INDEXED BY during application design, implementation, testing, and tuning.
 If INDEXED BY is to be used at all, it should be inserted at the very end of the development process when "locking down" a design.

 The query planner checklist describes steps that application developers should following to help resolve query planner problems.
 Notice the that the use of INDEXED BY is a last resort, to be used only when all other measures fail.